-If you are an EU or international student studying at Kingston for the first time and for less than one year, you can apply to live in lodgings.
-Please note that this service is not available to full-time postgraduate students.
+If you are an EU or international student studying at Kingston for the first time and for less than one year, you can book a room in lodgings.

-A lodging is a single room in a private house with a resident landlord.
+A lodging is a single room in a private house with a resident landlord or landlady.

 You will have:

 Lodgings are particularly convenient if you are staying in Kingston for less than a full academic year.
 Please remember that living in lodgings is not the same as being placed with a host family, as you will live separately from the householder.

 Rent, including all bills, usually between £85 and £130 per week.
 You will also need to allow for food costs, phone, travel and social expenses.